andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 </p>
 </div>

-Ordered myself a G&T with Bareksten Gin, which was presented in a splendid goblet and a glass bottle of tonic to adulterate as I see fit.
+I order myself a G&T with a magical gin inviting me to wander through Norway's mystical boral forests.
+Or is it a dark, wild, breathtaking, and dramatic gin inspired by ‘Hulder’ wood nymphs?
+Whatever it is it's presented in a splendid crystal goblet accompanied by a glass bottle of tonic to adulterate as I see fit.
 The sharp elixir perfectly complements the vibe of the Lorry, which I would best describe as eclectic sophistication.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-g&t.JPEG" alt="G&T">